tolinwei/tube-vim/README.md

         sudo apt-get install build-essential
         ```

-- Then boom! you can just use the similar command to start the installation
+- Then boom!
+You can just use the similar command to start the installation
 ```
 bash <(curl -L https://raw.githubusercontent.com/tolinwei/tube-vim/master/install-nix.sh)
 ```